-The Board has delegated the arrangement for setting the pay and remuneration for executive directors and senior management to the pay committee whose members comprise three trustees and the Chair of the Trust.
+The Board has delegated the arrangement for setting the pay and remuneration for executive directors and senior management to the remuneration and nominations committee whose members comprise three trustees and the Chair of the Trust.
 This committee reviews the performance of the executive directors and ensures that succession planning is in line with the plans of the Trust.